jensen/webserver-notes/README.md

 * Print Server
 * Web Server

-We can connect a machine to a network and run a server applicaiton on it, but there has to be a way for clients to find it.
+We can connect a machine to a network and run a server application on it, but there has to be a way for clients to find it.
 In 1981 the Internet Protocol (IP) specification was released.
 This document described the information necessary for finding a server as:

 > A name indicates what we seek.
 An address indicates where it is.
 A route indicates how to get there.